PrinceOfPuppers/sync-dl/README.md

 Adds new music from remote playlist to local playlist, also takes ordering of remote playlist without deleting songs no longer available in remote playlist.

-songs that are no longer available in remote, will remain after the song they are currently after in the local playlist
+Songs that are no longer available in remote, will remain after the song they are currently after in the local playlist